-Adding logs
+Adding wood

-- 1. Open the door a few centimetres and allow the vacuum in the firebox to equalise for a few seconds before opening the door fully. - Add 2-3 logs of a combined weight of approx 1.2-1.5 kg.
+- 1. Open the hatch a few centimetres and allow the vacuum in the firebox to equalise for a few seconds before opening the hatch fully. - Add 2-3 logs of a combined weight of approx 1.2-1.5 kg.
 Lay the logs diagonally on each other so that the flame can take easily.
 Then close the hatch. - 3.
 The combustion damper must be completely open for 3-5 minutes or until the logs turn black and catch fire.
 If slower combustion is then required, the supply of combustion air can be reduced.
 The conditions for controlling combustion vary depending on the temperature in the firebox and the draft in the chimney. - 4.
-An average energy output of 5 kW is achieved when the combustion air damper is 50% open and 2 logs weighing about 1.2-1.5 kg are burning. - 5.
-The lowest output of 4-5 kW is obtained when the combustion air damper is 30% open.
-In this operating position, it is very important that the combustion air damper is fully open for the first 3-5 minutes so that the wood has time to burn properly before the supply of combustion air is reduced.
-In order to maintain good combustion the combustion air damper must never be closed to less than 30% open.
+An average energy output of 5 kW is achieved when the combustion air damper is 40% open and 2 logs weighing about 1.3-1.5 kg are added once per hour. - 5.
+The lowest output of 3-4 kW is obtained when the combustion air damper is 30% open.
+In this operating position it is important that the combustion air damper is fully open for the first 3-5 minutes so that the wood has time to ignite properly before the supply of combustion air is reduced.
 A condition for regulating the output is a thick bed of embers and high temperature in the firebox.
 When the fire has died down to embers more wood should be added.